utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

 ####Compare this to the actual DC in the Fedora record.

+Two ways to get the DC from the Fedora record:
-At this point, you can check the data stream in Fedora to see what was created there by the transform in the batch or importer module.
+ 1. you can check the data stream in the Fedora client.

     http://localhost:8080/fedora/admin

   In the Open Object field, put test2:27 and click "Open".
-It will ask for the fedora user and password, (fedoraAdmin fedoraAdmin).

-  then click export and it will download to your computer the file that contains the DC.
+  It will ask for the fedora user and password, (fedoraAdmin fedoraAdmin), then click export and it will download to your computer the file that contains the DC.

+ 2. looking at the datastreams of the record, you can download the DC datastream.

     <oai_dc:dc xmlns:oai_dc="http://www.openarchives.org/OAI/2.0/oai_dc/"
     xmlns:dc="http://purl.org/dc/elements/1.1/"